-Why Humanities and Social Sciences?
-2
+Why Humanities and Social Sciences ? :

-Combine your interests: dual programs
+Combine your interests: dual programs į

 UNDERGRADUATE DEGREES

-(Honours)
+Bachelor of Advanced Humanities (Honours) 6

-Bachelor of Arts
+Bachelor of Arts 8

-Bachelor of Communication
+Bachelor of Communication 10

-Bachelor of Criminology and Criminal Justice (Honours)
+Bachelor of Criminology and Criminal Justice (Honours) 12

 Bachelor of Education (Primary) 14

 Bachelor of Education (Secondary) 16

 Already have a degree and want to become a teacher?
+18

-become a teacher?
-18 Bachelor of International Studies 20
+Bachelor of International Studies 20

-Bachelor of Journalism
+Bachelor of Journalism 22

-Bachelor of Music (Honours)
+Bachelor of Music (Honours) 24

-Bachelor of Politics, Philosophy and Economics (Honours)
+Bachelor of Politics, Philosophy and Economics (Honours) 26

-Bachelor of Social Science Bachelor of Arts majors
+Bachelor of Social Science 28

+Bachelor of Arts majors and minors 30

-and minors 30 Apply for a scholarship 54
+Apply for a scholarship 54

-Diplomas 55
+Diplomas 5!

 A truly global network 56

 Are you an international student?
 57

 Applying to UQ 58

 Plan your finances 59

 Program table explained 60

-Study options
+Study options 6

-Capable of working across disciplines and adept at finding solutions to complex problems, our graduates thrive in the ever-changing world of work.
+Capable of working across disciplines and adept at finding solutions to complex problems, HASS graduates thrive in the ever-changing world of work.